1: 35: 02

 A full list of available functions is at the end of this page.

 SWC Lisp offers the ability to store data (or state information) between interactions and therefore provide memory of interactions between characters and other entities.
-This state falls into a number of categories, each of which are handled analogously: global variables, quest variables (two types, q and t), entity variables (two types, e and o), character variables, and session variables.
+This state falls into a number of categories, each of which are handled analogously: global variables, entity variables (two types, e and o), context variables (two types, y and x), and session variables.
 More may be added if the need arises.
 Global variables are shared by all scripts, entities, and characters.
 They require the most care to avoid naming conflicts and are only available to admin-curated scripts.
-Quest variables are specific to a particular quest and the current character (q type) or specific only to a particular quest (t type).
-Entity variables are specific to the entity being interacted with (e type) or specific to both the entity and the character (o type), character variables are specific to the character interacting, and session variables are specific to the exact conversation happening right now: they reset between conversations.
+Entity variables are specific to the entity being interacted with (e type) or specific to both the entity and the character (o type), context variables specify one (y type) or two (x type) context entities to be used to do an arbitrary variable lookup, and session variables are specific to the exact conversation happening right now: they reset between conversations.
 Not all variables are available to all script writers--some may be restricted based on the type of entity and/or script being written.

 We begin by creating a reference to a variable of the desired type.
-For G-, E-, C-, S-, and O- variables, the context is implied (current entity/character/session), but for Q- and T- variables, context must be supplied in the form of a quest object reference.
-Additionally, a default value is supplied if the variable has not been used or created before:
+For G-, E-, S-, and O- variables, the context is implied (current entity/character/session), but for X- and Y- variables, context must be supplied in the form of an entity reference Additionally, a default value is supplied if the variable has not been used or created before:

-(defvar rancor-stage (get-quest 101)) ; Tracks how many trophies were turned into this specific NPC (defvar my-trophies (evar 'trophies 0)) (defvar rancor-kills (qvar 'rancor rancor-stage 0))
+(defvar rancor-stage (get-quest 101)) ; Tracks how many trophies were turned into this specific NPC (defvar my-trophies (evar 'trophies 0)) (defvar rancor-kills (yvar 'rancor rancor-stage 0))

 Later, we can retrieve how many confirmed rancor kills a player has (based on how many trophies they have turned in) in order to update quest status or inform them of progress: